-ARMENIA

-The Center of Medical Genetics and Primary Health Care hosts Orphanet-Armenia's activities and contributes to the project by allocating the time of some professionals.

-AUSTRIA

-Gesundheit Österreich The "Gesundheit Österreich GmbH" (GÖG) is a collaborating stakeholder in the RD-ACTION.

-AUSTRALIA

-Government of Western Australia Department of Health The Office of Population Health Genomics, Department of Health, Western Australia hosts Orphanet Australia's activities and contributes to the project by allocating the time of some professionals.
+ARMENIA The Center of Medical Genetics and Primary Health Care hosts Orphanet-Armenia's activities and contributes to the project by allocating the time of some professionals.
+AUSTRALIA Government of Western Australia Department of Health The Office of Population Health Genomics, Department of Health, Western Australia hosts Orphanet Australia's activities and contributes to the project by allocating the time of some professionals.
+CROATIA The Zagreb Children's Hospital contributes to the project by allocating the time of the country coordinator IRELAND Mater Hospital Dublin The Mater Misericordiae University Hospital (MMUH) supports Orphanet Ireland by housing the National Rare Disease Office and Orphanet Ireland.
+The MMUH provides Clinical Geneticist hours to Orphanet Ireland, and provides Human Resources, Administrative, and IT support.

-CYPRUS